glasserc/elm-debouncer/README.md

 # elm-debouncer

-This is a fork of Gizra/elm-debouncer.
+This was a fork of Gizra/elm-debouncer.

 I exposed Debouncer.Internal because of https://github.com/elm/compiler/issues/1864.

-I am hoping this will help but it's really just a shot in the dark.
+It worked fine but now that Elm 0.19.1 is out, we no longer need it.

-You probably shouldn't use this package for literally anything.
+You should probably migrate back to the original Gizra/elm-debouncer package.